frnhr/fn2ctrl2fn/README.md

 ### But really, why??

-his causes me to make a lot of errors when using F1-12 keys.
-I use F7 and F8 keys very often, and it is very annoying when instead of the desired effect (debugger stepping though code) my laptop starts playing music!
+This causes me to make a lot of errors when using `F1-12` keys.
+I use `F7` and `F8` keys very often, and it is very annoying when instead of the desired effect (debugger stepping though code) my laptop starts playing music!
 NO MORE!!!!!one

 ## Ok, how?